HJyup/hjyup-flags/README.md

-# hjyup-flags
+# **hjyup-flags**

 A modern, lightweight, and type-safe feature flag management library for controlled feature rollouts in TypeScript applications.

+---

-## Overview
+## **🚀 Overview**

 `hjyup-flags` provides an elegant and efficient way to manage feature flags in your TypeScript applications.
-Whether you need simple on/off toggles, percentage-based rollouts, or dynamic context-aware flags, this library has you covered—all with zero dependencies and full TypeScript support.
+- ✅ **Simple Boolean Flags** – Enable/disable features easily.
+- ✅ **Context-Aware Flags** – Activate features based on environment, user role, or region.
+- ✅ **Percentage-Based Rollouts** – Gradually enable features for a subset of users.
+- ✅ **Zero Dependencies** – Fully TypeScript-native and lightweight.

+---

-## Installation
+## **📦 Installation**

 Install the package using your preferred package manager:

 ```sh
 npm install hjyup-flags